Course catalog may be downloaded here

 Use of introductory physics (mechanics, electromagnetism, thermodynamics, and modern physics) to cover astrophysical topics starting with the solar system and ending with the large-scale structure of the universe and cosmology.
 Prerequisites: PHYSICS 135-1,2,3 or the equivalent.

 Radio astronomy is the study of natural radio emission from celestial objects.
 The human eye is blind to most electromagnetic emissions, including those waves providing important clues about the history of our universe.
-Radio astronomy uses new tools to explore the sky over a wide range of frequencies in ways that can not be viewed or understood in the optical wavelengths.
-We will learn the components of a radio telescope and study the emission mechanisms that produce radio radiation from astrophysical objects.
+Radio astronomy uses new tools to explore the sky over a wide range of frequencies in ways that cannot be viewed or understood in the optical wavelengths.
+We will learn the components of a radio telescope and study the emission mechanisms that produce radio radiation from astrophysical objects applying the topics covered in Physics 135, especially thermodynamics.
+The topics of this course include spectroscopy, interferometry and radiation processes in astrophysics.
+At the end of the quarter, students will be able to explain how electromagnetic radiation is received by a radio telescope, how interferometry works and how the radio sky differs from the optical sky.
+Prerequisites: PHYSICS 135 1, 2, 3 (or equivalent) or PHYSICS 332; MATH 220-2 or equivalent.

 ASTRON 314 Planetary Astrophysics